Blog

 Person-environment fit underpins personality hiring.
 What Big Five research says about matching people to roles, and where the limits are.

-What personality science cannot predict: the honest limits of the Big Five
+What the Big Five cannot predict: the honest limits

 Personality predicts onboarding success: Conscientiousness is the strongest Big Five predictor of task mastery, social integration, and role clarity.

-Faking a personality test can shift scores half a standard deviation — but whether this hurts predictive validity is more contested than most articles admit.
+Faking a personality test can shift scores by half a standard deviation.
+Whether that hurts predictive validity is more contested than it looks.

 Personality testing in hiring: the rules